5 Tips to Make Your Vocal Recording Sound Higher Quality On A Budget

 Most rooms in modern houses are in the shape of a cube, which is probably one of the worst places to record.
 The sound bouncing off all of the walls will make for a bad recording experience.

-The most budget-friendly way to achieve a better recording is to hang thick blankets from the walls so the sound gets absorbed.
+If you're on a limited budget, the most budget-friendly effective noise reduction technique is to hang thick blankets from the walls so the sound gets absorbed.
 Be careful though because absorbing too much sound can make the recording sound “dead”.

-If you have more of a budget, you can pick up some acoustic foam, which will absorb sound and prevent it from reflecting around the room.
+If you have more of a budget, an advanced recording technique would be to pick up some acoustic foam, which will absorb sound and prevent it from reflecting around the room.

-You can go much farther than these minor upgrades, but you will see a drastic increase in recording quality when taking sound treatment into consideration.
+You can go much farther than these minor upgrades, but you will see a drastic increase in recording quality when taking sound treatment and the acoustic environment into consideration.

-You are not only trying to reduce the reflections around the room, but you are trying to get the outside ambient noise to a minimum.
+You are not only trying to reduce the reflections around the room, but you are trying to get the unwanted noises to a minimum and improve audio quality.

-Remember, nobody wants to hear a subtle lawnmower in the far back of a vocal recording.
+Remember, nobody wants to hear background noise, like a subtle lawnmower in the far back of an audio recording.

 4. Be Honest with Yourself

-When listening back to your recording, if something sounds a little off, don’t just look past the issue, take the time to figure out the problem and fix it.
+When listening back to your vocal session, if something sounds a little off, don’t just look past the issue, take the time and utilize the proper techniques to figure out the problem and fix it.

 This detailed work is what separates the Pros from everyone else.

-Sometimes it can be hard to want to fix something once you’ve spent hours trying to make it perfect.
-Many times, you’ll already be in the headspace of thinking you are done with mixing the vocals and you can move on.
+Sometimes it can be hard to want to fix something in the recording process once you’ve spent hours trying to master the perfect vocal session.
+Many times, you’ll already be in the headspace of thinking you are done with recording vocals, and you can move on.

 Once you think you’re done with the vocals, a good practice is to step away for an hour or two and come back to listen again.

-Getting your ears focused on something else will ultimately improve the end result.
+Getting your ears focused on something else will ultimately improve audio quality and the end result.

 When coming back to your recording, listen to it and compare it to a song that is on the radio.

-Be honest with yourself and if it doesn’t meet the same criteria, you will know that you have to go back in and fix it.
+Be honest with yourself, and if it doesn’t meet the same criteria, you will know that you have to go back in and fix the audio quality.

 A word of caution: Be careful not to over process the vocals, sometimes less is more.